Shoresh92/Shoresh92.github.io/index.md

 ### In Practice
 * This is the order of steps I take
-  * Drop-out importance is my first choice us if the feature space is small and the approach is computationally affordable.
+  * Drop-out importance is my first choice if the feature space is small and the approach is computationally affordable.
   * Permutation importance
+    * Use [rfpimp](http://parrt.cs.usfca.edu/doc/rf-importance/index.html) library: A library of functions that can be used for drop-column and permutation importances.
-    * Make sure to identify collinear features and permute then altogether.
+    * Make sure to identify collinear features.
+If using Permutation Importance, make sure to permute them altogether.

-* Python
-  * Library: [rfpimp](https://github.com/parrt/random-forest-importances/tree/master/src): `pip install rfpimp`
-  * Learn more about rfpimp [here](http://parrt.cs.usfca.edu/doc/rf-importance/index.html)!

 ---
 # 1. Bank Identification Number (BIN) Databases